France Frequently Asked Questions

 We’ll experience 3 guided hikes through the stunning French Alps.

-Our gentle half day hikes last 2 – 3 hours, with plenty of rest time to take in the incredible views.
+There will be 2 half-day hikes, with plenty of rest time to take in the incredible views.
+On our full-day hike, we’ll enjoy a packed picnic lunch.
 Our qualified and experienced walking guide and nature expert carefully chooses trails to suit the abilities of our clients.
 She makes sure no-one is left behind, while imparting knowledge on the local wildlife and beautiful fauna.

 What’s the yoga like?